 - 20. The Secretariat reviewed the cost and administrative requirements for interpretation and translation related to programmatic and communications activities and for translation of major sessional documents.
 Costs associated with the use of languages, based on real need of target users on a case-by-case basis, are included in the proposed Work Programme and Budget for consideration at the fourth Assembly, with the objective of expanding the Agency's reach. - 21.
 With a view to enhancing the communication and cooperation between the Secretariat and the membership, especially on programmatic matters, periodic IRENA Bulletins continue to be disseminated.
 Based on the positive feedback received from countries, the Secretariat continues to provide these concise updates on a regular basis and has added a section dedicated to upcoming IRENA events.
-Furthermore, an initial demonstration and testing phase of the platform REmember (Renewable Energy Member) is being piloted.
+An initial demonstration and testing phase of the platform REmember (Renewable Energy Member) is being piloted.
 REmember will replace the current Delegates' Area on the IRENA website, as an enhanced avenue to facilitate communication with Members.
 This web-based, interactive communications and cooperation tool will increase Members' involvement in IRENA activities, inter alia, through: the creation of online workspaces for thematic discussions and collaboration; an IRENA documents library; alert functions for the latest news and announcements; a global renewable energy events calendar; and information on membership and IRENA's governing bodies. - 22.
 The IRENA Fund for Developing Country Representatives (FDCR) was established at the second session of the Assembly in order to ensure inclusiveness in Agency activities by enabling the fullest possible participation, based on available funds, of Least Developed Countries (LDCs) and Small Island Developing States (SIDS) in the meetings of IRENA's governing bodies.
-By the time of writing of this report, the Fund supported participation of 77 delegates.
-A total of USD 878,647.82 has been received in 2013, representing contributions from Germany (67,595), Sweden (USD 25,000), and the United Arab Emirates (USD 786,052.82).
+By the time of writing of this report, the Fund supported participation of 70 delegates and it is expected that an additional nine will be supported for the upcoming

+Committee and Council meetings.
+A total of USD 811,052.82 has been received in 2013, representing contributions from Sweden (USD 25,000) and the United Arab Emirates (USD 786,052.82).
+Based on the current status, it is expected that the Fund will face shortfalls after the fourth session of the Assembly.